raymoo/magical_realm/readme.txt

 magic_spells:creative_spellbook.
 You can also find these items in the creative menu.

-To learn a spell, left-click with the spellbook, choose a spell, and hit "Learn".
+To learn a spell, click with the spellbook, click prepare,choose a spell, and hit "Learn".
-To prepare a spell, right-click with the spellbook, and choose a spell through there.
+To prepare a spell, click with the spellbook, and choose a spell from the "Prepare" menu.

 To use the wand, first select a spell by right-clicking.
 Then you can cast the spell by left-clicking.

-To remove all your prepared spells, go to the spell-learning menu and hit "Unprepare".
+To remove all your prepared spells, go to the spellbook menu and hit "Unprepare".